GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

 Description of the case
 ------------------------------------------------------------------

 We simulate an inclined fracture under a compressive horizontal stress (:math:`\sigma`), as shown below.
-This fracture is placed in an infinite, homogeneous, isotropic and elastic medium.
-Uniaxial compression and frictional contact on the fracture surface cause the mechanical deformation of the surrounding rock and sliding along the fracture plane.
-For verification purpose, plane strain deformation and Coulomb failure criterion is considered for the presented numerical model.
+This fracture is placed in an infinite, homogeneous, isotropic, and elastic medium.
+Uniaxial compression and frictional contact on the fracture surface cause mechanical deformation to the surrounding rock and sliding along the fracture plane.
+For verification purposes, plane strain deformation and Coulomb failure criterion are considered in this numerical model.

 .. _problemSketchFig: